joevorbs/LLM_Investment_Agent/README.md

 # Architecture (AWS)
 - Glue for ETL
 - DynamoDB for storage
-- Bedrock / Lambda for query layer
+- Bedrock & Lambda for query layer
+- S3 (For hosting static webpage)
-- Quicksight for visualization
+- HTML / Python (Plotly) for charting and webpage
-- Terraform for IAC and deployment (why not)
+- Terraform for IAC and deployment

 # Phase 1
 ## ETL & Query Layer